Sleepwalking: Associated disorders

 Most studies look at sleep disorders in adults, but children can also be affected.
-In the ten percent of the population that experience sleep-related disorders, children are most affected due to their developing brains.
+In the ten percent of the population that experiences sleep-related disorders, children are most affected due to their developing brains.
 A study conducted in Australia, looked at sleepwalking and its association with sleep behaviors in children.
 It was found that sleepwalking could be associated with children's bedtime routines.
 Those who have behavioral problems are more likely to develop a sleep disorder and should be assessed.
 The relationship between sleepwalking and the behavioral and emotional problems are more associated than their bedtime routines.
 This may very well be because sleep related disorders and sleepwalking happen simultaneously; one cannot exist without the other.

 In the study "Sleepwalking and Sleep Terrors in Prepubertal Children" it was found that, if a child had another sleep disorder – such as restless leg syndrome (RLS) or sleep-disorder breathing (SDB) – there was a greater chance of sleepwalking.
 The study found that children with chronic parasomnias may often also present SDB or, to a lesser extent, RLS.
 Furthermore, the disappearance of the parasomnias after the treatment of the SDB or RLS periodic limb movement syndrome suggests that the latter may trigger the former.
 The high frequency of SDB in family members of children with parasomnia provided additional evidence that SDB may manifest as parasomnias in children.
 Children with parasomnias are not systematically monitored during sleep, although past studies have suggested that patients with sleep terrors or sleepwalking have an elevated level of brief EEG arousals.
 When children receive polysomnographies, discrete patterns (e.g., nasal flow limitation, abnormal respiratory effort, bursts of high or slow EEG frequencies) should be sought; apneas are rarely found in children.
 Children's respiration during sleep should be monitored with nasal cannula or pressure transducer system or esophageal manometry, which are more sensitive than the thermistors or thermocouples currently used in many laboratories.
 The clear, prompt improvement of severe parasomnia in children who are treated for SDB, as defined here, provides important evidence that subtle SDB can have substantial health-related significance.
 Also noteworthy is the report of familial presence of parasomnia.
 Studies of twin cohorts and families with sleep terror and sleepwalking suggest genetic involvement of parasomnias.
 RLS and SDB have been shown to have familial recurrence.
 RLS has been shown to have genetic involvement.